RideMatch1/qubic-anna-lab-public/outputs/derived/deep_pattern_analysis_report.md

 ### Why do all identities function as seeds?

 Every single one of the 180 identities can be used as a seed.
-That's not a coincidence.
+This is not a coincidence.

 - **Total Identities**: 180
 - **Seed Length**: 55 characters